 - “Technology is the driver of change AND the thing being changed” ~ @Nayaki_N.
 For me, this is a great statement and a point that can be easily overlooked.
 It’s easy to dwell on both sides of this sentence in isolation, maybe even flipping between the two perspectives.
 But how often do we fully take both sides into consideration?
 I’ll leave this one with you.

 - Remember what the business truly needs of IT (and ITSM).
 Clue: it’s not simply technology. @vidsus defined three important areas of business impact: giving users a better experience, finding efficiencies, and growing new business.

-- Understand the key drivers of (the need for) change.
+- Understand the key drivers of (the need for) change and future ITSM capabilities.
 BMC highlighted five key driving forces:

 - The changing workforce – multi-generational workforces with different needs

 - Consumerization of the enterprise – the need to meet the technology expectations of today

 - Intelligent automation – the leveraging of AI

 - Complexity – with more data, higher expectations, and lower budgets

 - Disparity – thanks to disparate tools and systems.